danklammer/danklammer.github.io/articles/_posts/2017-01-20-smartcropjs-macos-service.md

 ## CLI + Automator

-The creator of [SmartCrop.js], Jonas Wagner, also wrote a [CLI version] that works hand in hand with ImageMagick, a powerful CLI image editor.
+The creator of [SmartCrop.js], Jonas Wagner, also wrote a [CLI version] that works hand-in-hand with ImageMagick, a powerful CLI image editor.
 These tools give us the flexibility to execute commands from within Automator.

 Automator is an app designed to automate repeative tasks by creating workflows of specific events or actions.
-We will be creating a Service that can be activated via the context-menu when right-clicking on an image in finder; and then crop and resize that image to our desired dimensions.
+We'll be creating a Service that can be activated via the context-menu when right-clicking on an image; and then crop/resize that image to our desired dimensions.

 #### **Nice little service**